Where Are the Best Bike Trails in Charleston, SC?

 Address: Palmetto Islands County Park, 444 Needlerush Parkway, Mount Pleasant, SC 29464

-If one or several members of your family or group don’t own a bike, Palmetto also offers bike rentals so everyone can get started.
-Most Palmetto trails are paved and less than 2 miles long, so it’s great for family biking or a day full of activities with friends or kids.
-That said, Palmetto may not serve your needs if you are looking for dirt biking or mountain biking trails.
+If one or several members of your family or group don’t own a bike, Palmetto has bike rentals so everyone can get started.
+Most Palmetto trails are paved and less than two miles long, so it’s great for family biking or a day full of activities with friends or kids.
+That said, Palmetto may not serve your needs if you are looking for dirt biking or mountain bike trails.

-Admission to the park is $2 but free for Gold Pass holders.
-The park’s other amenities include picnic areas, a boardwalk over the marshes, a waterpark, and a kayak launch.
+Admission to the park is $2 but free for Charleston County Gold Pass holders.
+Bike rentals are available.

 West Ashley Greenway

 A rail-to-trail, the West Ashley Greenway may be preferred by recreational and gravel bikers.
-The 10.5-mile paved pedestrian pathway runs from West Ashley to Folly Road near Stono County Park on a flat, out-and-back surface.
-A portion is paved, but large stretches are hard-packed gravel.
+The 10.5-mile, out-and-back West Ashley Greenway is a paved pedestrian pathway running through residential neighborhoods from West Ashley to Folly Road near Stono County Park on a flat, out-and-back surface.
+A portion is a paved trail, but large stretches are hard-packed gravel.

 Biking in Charleston

 Truthfully, biking in Charleston is what you make of it.
-There are many nearby parks and biking trails to explore, and if you’re looking for some new scenery, the beach is never far away with its designated and casual biking destinations.
+The many nearby parks and biking trails give you room to explore the South Carolina Lowcountry.
+Plus there are bike shops to service all your needs, from rentals to bike repair.
+If you’re looking for new scenery, the beach is never far away with its designated and casual biking destinations.

 Start Your Home Search